Soheil-ab/C2TCP-IFIP/README.md

 	Return to the first menu.
 Go to "Device Drivers" and disable "staging drivers"

 	(You can uncheck different drivers to expedite the compilation)

+    If you want to have BBR and Vegas protocols, you need to select them in this step, before compiling the kernel.

 	Exit from Kernel Configuration window saving the changes on .config file.

 4. Compile the kenel: